-University of Geneva Faculty of Law, and Graduate Institute of International and Development Studies, Geneva
+University of Geneva Faculty of Law and Graduate Institute of International and Development Studies, Geneva

 University of Geneva Faculty of Law

-Established in 1820, the University of Geneva Faculty of Law offers a complete curriculum in law including three Bachelor’s of Law programs, five Master’s of Law (LL.M.) programs, three Master’s of Advanced Studies in Law programs (business law, international humanitarian law. and life sciences law), a Certificate in Transnational Law, and a Doctorate in Law (Ph.D.) program based on a five-year curriculum (école doctorale).
-Given Geneva’s unique location as a hub of global decision-making, the University of Geneva Faculty of Law emphasizes courses offered by more than 10 full professors with a focus on international law, European law and comparative law studies.
+Established in 1820, the University of Geneva Faculty of Law offers a complete curriculum in law, including Bachelor’s of Law programs, Master’s of Law (LL.M.) programs, Master’s of Advanced Studies in Law programs (business law, international humanitarian law, and life sciences law), a Certificate in Transnational Law, and a Doctorate in Law (Ph.D.) .
+The Faculty of Law hosts several research centers, including the Center for Banking and Financial Law, the Center for European Legal Studies, and the Art Law Center, and offers courses in a wide variety of areas, with a focus on international law, European law, and comparative law.
 Geneva also specializes in banking and financial law, international arbitration and alternative dispute resolution, cultural property law, and humanitarian law.

 The Faculty of Law has a strong international research focus, supported by its membership in the Strategic Alliance of Research Faculties of Law (SARFAL), a European network initially launched by Oxford University and Leiden University.
-Each year, it attracts more than 100 students from all over Europe and several dozens from America, Asia and Africa.
+Each year, it attracts more than 100 students from all over Europe and several dozen from America, Asia and Africa.
 These students attend courses and use research facilities for periods ranging from just a few weeks to two semesters.

 Graduate Institute of International and Development Studies

-The Institute is comprised of six departments or “units”: Development Studies, International Affairs, International Economics, International History and Politics, International Law, and Political Science.
-The International Law Unit’s faculty has an impressive array of expertise, covering the full spectrum of international law topics, including United Nations law, state responsibility, international settlement of disputes, jurisdiction and immunity, territory and sovereignty, international human rights, international humanitarian law, international criminal law, international environmental law, international economic law, WTO law, history and philosophy of international law, private international law, and international contracts.
+The Graduate Institute is comprised of six departments: Development Studies, International Affairs, International Economics, International History and Politics, International Law, and Political Science.
+The International Law Department’s faculty has an impressive array of expertise, including United Nations law, state responsibility, international settlement of disputes, jurisdiction and immunity, territory and sovereignty, international human rights, international humanitarian law, international criminal law, international environmental law, international economic law, WTO law, history and philosophy of international law, private international law, and international contracts.